 I’d love to hear from you in the comments below!

-You don’t have to navigate this alone.
+You don’t have to do this alone.

 For more support, read Strategic Rest for Chronic Illness: 3 Strong Reasons to Slow Down Without Shame.
-It shares clear reasons why slowing down is not the same as giving up — and how to do it with purpose.
+It shares clear reasons why slowing down is not the same as giving up, and how to do it with purpose.

 Loved this post?
 Save it for later on Pinterest!